prabath/wso2is-repo-explorer/README.md

 ```
 ## Usage

-* **Clone** List out all Identity Server related repositories.
+* **Clone** Clone all Identity Server related repositories.
 If you already performed init, you do not need to do this.

 ```javascript
 \> ./rex.sh clone